The Banking Regulation Review: International Initiatives

-The 2007–2009 financial crisis demonstrated the critical importance of liquidity.
+The 2007 to 2009 financial crisis demonstrated the critical importance of liquidity.
 Before then, funding was easily available at relatively low cost.
-However, the rapid reversal of market sentiment demonstrated how quickly liquidity can evaporate, necessitating unprecedented central bank intervention to support the money markets and individual financial institutions.
-A similar situation may be occurring now because of covid-19.
+However, the rapid reversal of market sentiment demonstrated how quickly liquidity can evaporate, necessitating unprecedented central bank intervention to support the money markets and individual financial institutions (the similar extraordinary provision of liquidity today is not really related to the position of the banking sector but driven by a desire to support the general economy in the face of economic dislocation associated with the pandemic).
 As a result, the Basel Committee has adopted two liquidity standards: the LCR and the NSFR.
 These liquidity requirements apply on a consolidated basis.
 Revisions to the LCR, incorporating amendments to the definition of high-quality liquid assets (HQLA) and net cash outflows, were adopted in January 2013.
 Details of the NSFR were published in 2014.
 In March 2020, the Basel Committee stated, 'HQLA stocks should be used to meet liquidity demands.
 Many supervisors are already encouraging banks to make use of these tools, which allow for flexibility in responding to the current circumstances.'

 The LCR standard is as follows:

-The LCR is based on two elements: a definition of high-quality liquid assets and a metric for calculating net cash outflows in a liquidity stress scenario.
+The LCR is based on two elements: a definition of HQLA and a metric for calculating net cash outflows in a liquidity stress scenario.

 Level 1 assets include cash, central bank reserves, claims on sovereigns and public sector entities assigned a zero per cent risk weight under the Basel II standardised approach, and claims on non-zero per cent risk-weighted sovereigns and public sector entities that are issued in the domestic currency of the relevant sovereign.